jmnavarrol/bash-magic-enviro/README.md

 ### jumping among projects<a name="jumping_projects"></a>
 You can freely `cd` among directories in your console and BME will try its best to find the proper *'.bme_project'* file to load (the one *"nearest"* upwards in the filesystem hierarchy).
 If a BME project was already loaded it will be cleaned before sourcing the new one.

-Be careful, though, for a *"deeper"* *'.bme_env'* file not to depend on configurations from a *"higer"* one, since those won't be automatically loaded.
-Just the project's *'.bme_project'* file and the *'.bme_env'* in the current directory (if any) will be sourced.
+Be careful, though, for a *"deeper"* *'.bme_env'* file not to depend on configurations from an *"intermediate"* one, since those won't be automatically loaded.
+Just the project root's *'.bme_env'* file and the one in the current directory (if any) will be sourced.
 I.e.:
 ```sh
 $ cd first_project_root  # 'first_project' will be loaded and its root directory remembered
 $ cd subproject_root  # 'first_project' will be unloaded and 'subproject' will be loaded instead